Deployments

 - Open the service panel → Deployments tab.

-- In the Deployment history section, expand an older deployment.
+- In the Deployment history section, find an older deployment.

 Viewing logs